Joseph Olowu: Early and personal life

 Olowu was born in Ibadan, Nigeria, moving to England as a child.
 He is eligible to represent both England and Nigeria at international level.

 Career

+Arsenal

 Olowu began his career with Arsenal at the age of 8, spending time on loan at Cork City in 2020, and Wealdstone in 2021.
-He left Arsenal at the end of the 2020–21 season (after 13 years with the club) and went on trial with Manchester United, before signing for Doncaster Rovers in September 2021.
+He left Arsenal at the end of the 2020–21 season (after 13 years with the club) and went on trial with Manchester United.

+Doncaster Rovers

+In September 2021, Olowu joined League One side Doncaster Rovers following a successful trial period, signing a contract until January 2022.

+In May 2023, Olowu signed a new two-and-a-half year contract.

+Following their title-winning campaign, Olowu rejected a new contract with Doncaster Rovers at the end of the 2024–25 season.

+Stockport County

+In June 2025 it was announced that Olowu would sign for Stockport County on 1 July 2025 on a free transfer, signing a three-year contract.